berserkware/waffleweb/docs/Getting-Started/Basics.rst

 Creating a project
 ..................
-To create a project, create a python file and put a WaffleProject object in it as so.
+To start creating your website with Waffleweb you first need to create a project.
+To create a project you can create a python file and put a WaffleProject object in it as so.

 ``project.py:``